kimmy12-web/alx-pre_course/README.md

-#ALX SOFTWARE ENGINEERING
+ALX SOFTWARE ENGINEERING
-##Getting started with Github
+Getting started with Github
 Week one of Github
+This is fun